On the Feasibility of Multi-Mode Antennas in UWB and IoT Applications below 10 GHz: Multi-mode Antenna Design

 \subsection{Mobile Terminal Antenna}

 At the mobile terminal, such as a mobile phone or a sensor node, space for housing and placing antennas is usually strictly limited.
 It is therefore a promising approach to use existing structures like the ground plane of a printed circuit board~(PCB) or the metallic chassis of a device as an antenna.
-In order to enable MIMO for such antenna structures, the characteristic mode analysis as described above is a suitable tool.
+In order to enable MIMO for such antenna structures, the characteristic mode analysis~\cite{Cabedo2007} as described above is a suitable tool.

-A characteristic mode analysis~\cite{Cabedo2007} of an antenna structure yields the characteristic surface current densities and the associated eigenvalues.
 Based on the eigenvalues, the characteristic modes which are significant for radiation within the frequency band of interest are identified.
-For example, the rectangular plate in Fig.~\ref{fig:CMA} with edge lengths of one wavelength and half a wavelength~($\lambda\times\lambda/2$) offers four significant characteristic modes, whose surface current densities are depicted.
+For example, the rectangular plate in Fig.~\ref{fig:CMA} with edge lengths of one wavelength times half a wavelength offers four significant characteristic modes, whose surface current densities are depicted.
 The number of significant modes depends on the electrical size of the antenna.
-As another example, the chassis of a typical modern smart phone is electrically large in the frequency range from~\SI{6}{\giga\hertz} to~\SI{8.5}{\giga\hertz} and thus exhibits a large number of significant characteristic modes, offering a great diversity potential~\cite{Peitzmeier2018}.